-My thanks go to all those who have contributed records over the years - particularly Carol Crawford, Angus Hannah and Gills Smart in recent years - and to Chris Metherell, supported by the BSBI, for help in the preparation of this report.
+My thanks go to all those who have contributed records over the years - particularly Carol Crawford, Angus Hannah and Gill Smart - and to Chris Metherell, supported by the BSBI, for help with the original layout of this report.

-© D. Lang 2016
+© D. Lang 2020